No Products in the Cart

 But the news isn’t all bad!
 A new generation of Millennial fashion-lovers, motivated by patriotic pride in America and a dedication to eliminating slave labor overseas, are driving the revitalization of the American fashion industry.
 New York’s historic Garment District is on track to contribute $2 billion annually to the economy and is currently employing 7,100 skilled apparel workers.
 Raleigh, North Carolina and Fort Wayne, Texas are becoming hubs for American-made denim, using technology to streamline their manufacturing processes and cut costs without moving overseas.

 What can you do to support the resurgence for American-made?
 Start by looking for companies with that coveted “Made in USA” tag!

-Hipstik is one such company - the patent-pending tights and pantyhose lines are entirely designed and manufactured by women in Asheboro, North Carolina.
+Hipstik is one such company - the body-shape leading tights and pantyhose lines are entirely designed and manufactured by women in Asheboro, North Carolina.
 The company is also certified with distinction by Women’s Business Enterprise National Council (WBENC), the largest certifier of women-owned businesses in the U.S. and a leading advocate for women business owners and entrepreneurs.
 With each purchase, you’re actively contributing to US manufacturing and wages, and boosting women in business, too.